 Orange amps have always had a distinct ’70s retro look that has become iconic in rock n’ roll.
-They’re made of orange Tolex and have black lettering on the front, with a simple control layout which includes knobs for volume and tone.
+They’re made of orange Tolex and have black lettering on the front.
+They have a simple control layout which includes knobs for volume and tone.

-While Orange has an eye-catching vintage vibe, Marshall sticks to the tried and tested approach of black amps, white faceplates, and gold knobs.
+While Orange has an eye-catching vintage vibe.
+Marshall sticks to the tried and tested approach.
+Black amps white faceplates, and gold knobs.
 As a result, Marshall tends to be more modern and sleek with its iconic look that has been around for decades.

 Check out our Marshall Vs Fender comparison here.

-When you look at these brands in terms of the price range, it’s easy to note that Orange amps are almost always cheaper than Marshall for similar wattage.
+Have a look at these brands in terms of the price range.
+It’s easy to note that Orange amps are almost always cheaper than Marshall.
+Even for similar wattage.

 For example, an Orange Crush 35RT is $279, while a Marshall MG30GFX costs $299.
-You can generally get comparable sound from both amps with more wattage from Orange than from Marshall.
+You can generally get comparable sound from both amps.
+But with more wattage from Orange than from Marshall.